XinyueZh/Quant-python/README.md

 ## python secret project
 There are lots of good algorithm questions on a certain site, and here are my [solution](https://github.com/XinyueZh/Quant-python/blob/master/python-secret-notebook.ipynb).

+## python interview project
+There are lots of interview questions about python.
+Here's [some of them and my answers](https://github.com/XinyueZh/Quant-python/blob/master/python-interview-notebook4.ipynb).